- Legal Articles

 December 15, 2014|

 Banks and financial institutions are a part of everyone’s life.
-The financial relationship between a person and his bank is government by documents and agreements.
-In the event of loans, especially mortgages, this relationship is beneficial but can become complicated, especially when issue arises of default.
-If An individual with a mortgage is a salaried employee who no longer retains his job, he is forced in a situation where the bank seeks payment regardless of his employment status.
-The financial institution can persue this matter in 2 ways:
+The financial relationship between a person and his bank is governed by documents and agreements.
+In the event of loans, especially mortgages, this relationship is beneficial but can become complicated, especially when issues arise related to default.
+If an individual with a mortgage is a salaried employee who no longer retains his job, he is forced into a situation where the bank seeks payment regardless of his employment status.
+The financial institution can pursue this matter in 2 ways:

 Firstly, the commercial route.
-In this case the financial institution starts commercial proceedings in court to try and enforce specific performance of the contract.
+In this case, the financial institution starts commercial proceedings in the court to try and enforce the specific performance of the contract.
 It usually means that the individual has to hire legal representation to defend themselves in court.
-This process takes 12-30 months and involved the appointment of experts by the court to view the viability and enforceability of that contract.
+This process takes 12-30 months and involves the appointment of experts by the court to view the viability and enforceability of that contract.

 Mortgage and Ijarah

 Mortgage and Ijarah are based on 2 different principles.
-Mortgage is based on an interest charged to the client for borrowing of the money for the payment of the property.
-Ijari is based on the Financial institution buying the property and holding it for the client, whilst the client lives in the property and pays rent, which counts as their profit.
-The interesting points in both these finances are the persons legal recourse in the event of a default.
-Mostly, shariah compliant contracts do not require any installment payment until the property is complete and handed over.
+The mortgage is based on an interest charged to the client for borrowing the money for the payment of the property.
+Ijari is based on the financial institution buying the property and holding it for the client, whilst the client lives in the property and pays rent, which counts as their profit.
+The interesting points in both these finances are the person’s legal recourse in the event of a default.
+Mostly, shariah-compliant contracts do not require any installment payment until the property is complete and handed over.
 Whereas in conventional finance, the individual is required to pay interest payments towards the property since the property is transferred to the customer’s name and monies have been released.
-However, in cases of Ijarah, it all comes down to the contract.
-The Ijarah contracts vary widely in the degree to which they bind the individual to pay in the event of a default or in the event that the property is not constructed.
+However, in the case of Ijarah, it all comes down to the contract.
+The Ijarah contracts vary widely in the degree to which they bind the individual to pay in the event of a default or the event that the property is not constructed.

 Copyright © of this article is retained by the author and/or other copyright owners.
 We explicitly grant you permission to download a copy, without any alteration, of this article for personal non-commercial research or study, without prior permission or any charge.
 This article can be utilized on your website or for marketing, however, we grant you permission to host this article on your website and no other rights.
 This content should not be altered in any way or sold commercially in any format without prior permission of the copyright holder.
 During reference of this article, full biographic details entailing the name of the author, his designation, the institute and the publishing date of the article shall be provided.